Free standard shipping and returns on all orders

 • The minimalism of a creamy sandalwood.

-These compositions reflect not only the skill of a perfumer, but also their ability to evoke shared memories in an intimate and universal way.
+These compositions reflect not only the skill of a perfumer but also their ability to evoke shared memories in an intimate and universal way.

 What are solar fragrances?

-The term “solar” in perfumery does not refer to the literal smell of the sun, but to the emotional and sensory response it inspires.
+The term "solar" in perfumery does not refer to the literal smell of the sun but to the emotional and sensory response it inspires.

-How are solar notes created?
+How solar notes are created

 Solar fragrances often include combinations of materials that evoke warmth and brightness: